Annie and the Queen

 'And he can also act.'
 The Queen added.
 It's well known that Queen Elizabeth had her own personal acting troop and that is how she trained her servants to do the magic that held all the aristocracy of Europe in awe of her powers.
 That was the secret I needed to consider her my great friend and she was from that second on for the rest of our lives and then some.

-Since England was a seagoing nation she and her playmates had learned semaphore as children and she just used it later on in her big plays at the palace to impress the foreign dignitaries.
+Since England was a seagoing nation she and her playmates had learned semaphore as children.
+She just used it later on in her big plays at the palace to impress the foreign dignitaries.
 We thought we had something with our plays.
 Hers was a production that was huge by comparison and it was world wide and it had a 45 year run.
-That sign, All the world is a stage' was our tribute to her
+That sign, All the world is a stage' was our tribute to her.

 **This event with the horses was what the play The Merry Wives of Windsor was in part based on.
 I found out that she kept a record on me from an early age.
 Starting at age of about 5 when she found out that another 'woman' in England could speak languages other than English and had the tumerity to learn to read and write as well.
 If you are interested in this part of that life then, please first read about it.
 Many people feel it gives the best understanding for the basis of the plays.

 ***OK, I peed but we were waiting in the halls for a long time and I was full.
-(The Royal Family has some very tough angels that keep pestering me and they are not going to let me ever forget having peed on the Royal Furniture.
-They said that's never happened before or since except with one woman who was told she was going to be executed.
+(That's never happened before or since except with one woman who was told she was going to be executed.
 But she had too fantastic of an imagination and it wasn't actually told to her.
 She invented it in her mind but she was a great writer.
 So both these people were me and the release of stress when I realized I was not going to be executed combined with the humor of the marionette show doubly caused me to pee on the Queen's new furniture.
-When we laugh it is caused by the release of stress.
+When we laugh it is often caused by the release of stress.)

-When people laugh at a joke made by an important person such as Queen Elizabeth the laughing is often caused by the release they feel when they realize the important person wants them to feel relaxed by telling them the joke.
+When people laugh at a joke made by an important person such as Queen Elizabeth the laughing is often caused by the release they feel when they realize the important person wants them to feel relaxed by telling them a joke.
 A little conversation just went through my head.
 One person says to the other.
 'Joe just laughs at all the bosses jokes whether they are funny or not'.
-Other person: 'It might mean his position is very tenuous and he is just relieved he is not being fired with every word from the mouth of the boss.
-'The angel said: 'That was about it.')
+Other person: 'It might mean his position is very tenuous and he is just relieved he is not being fired with every word from the mouth of the boss'.)

 All rights reserved. © J Pinil, Inc. 2003